Short answer: yes, SEO still works. Longer answer: it's not enough anymore.

 What to do about it

 Don't abandon SEO.
-It still drives traffic, and the fundamentals—good site architecture, quality content, technical optimization—are table stakes.
+It still drives traffic, and the fundamentals (good site architecture, quality content, technical optimization) still matter.

 But layer GEO on top.
 Start treating review collection as a core business function.
 Clean up your citations so your entity data is consistent everywhere.
 Implement structured data so AI systems can parse your business correctly.